 One of the ways in which you can use InstantData is to recover an entire system to a new VMware vSphere virtual machine.
-You can do this from your ESE Agent or from the Storage Platform Console.
+You can do this from the Storage Platform Console.
 Simply follow the instructions below.

 - Full System Recovery (FSR) does have certain limitations that need to be taken into account.